This post may contain affiliate links, view our disclosure policy for details.

 Is caregiving everything you thought it would be?
 Like many of us, you are filling a role you never imagined you would need to fill.
 This has many of us wondering “What does it really mean to ‘parent my parents’?”.

-There has been a lot of chatter in the past few months among caregiving communities that are pushing back against the idea of role reversal, commonly referred to particularly by those who have children as “parenting your parents”.
+There has been a lot of chatter among caregiving communities that are pushing back against the idea of role reversal, commonly referred to particularly by caregivers who have children as “parenting your parents”.

-Another author said we should refer to it as an “evolution of roles” or “role change” rather than role reversal.
-He went so far as to say we as “children” have no right to make decisions for our parent.
-Rather we should guide them toward a wise decision and allow both good and bad “natural consequences” to occur.
+- And a few believe we, as adult “children” lack the right to make decisions for our parent.
+Rather we should guide them toward a wise decision and allow both good and bad “natural consequence” to occur.